anyaevostinar/anyaevostinar.github.io/classes/201-f25/syllabus.md

 **Drop in student hours**:

-TBD

-M: 1-2pm
+M: 1-2pm in Olin **304**
-W: 2-3pm
+W: 2-3pm in Olin 306/308
-Th: 2:30-3:30pm
-All drop-in hours in Edge Lounge, Olin 306
+Th: 2:30-3:30pm in Olin 306/308

 Remember that you are always welcome to schedule an appointment with me outside of these times.
-To schedule an appointment, please see my [calendar](https://calendar.google.com/calendar/embed?src=vostinar%40carleton.edu&ctz=America%2FChicago), find a time that isn't marked 'Busy' within 9-5 M-F and either send a calendar invite to an event or email me.
+To schedule an appointment, please see my [calendar](https://calendar.google.com/calendar/embed?src=vostinar%40carleton.edu&ctz=America%2FChicago), find a time that isn't marked 'Busy' within 8-5 M-F and either send a calendar invite to an event or email me.

 ## Overview and Learning Goals
 Welcome to Data Structures!
 In this course, you'll be learning about how to work with data, how to design solutions that are efficient for a particular application, and developing more complex programs than in the introductory CS course.